 Before you invest inFranchise Restaurants, pause and think if the particular chain is right for you.
 Franchises have their set criteria for lending out its brand name.
 However, even if you fulfil those criteria, you should still consider your abilities, and the help and support you’d require from the Franchisors, and whether or not they would provide it.
 Keep the following points in mind:

 - How much money are you ready to invest?
 Even Franchise Restaurants come with their own risks, so be also prepared for the losses.

 - Does the Franchisor provide the management and technical support such as Hiring and Training?

 - Would you have the option of opening more than one outlet in a particular area?

 4. Who is the Franchisor’s Competition?

-While selecting a Restaurant franchise one should look for the direct and indirect competition in the area where it will be opened.
+While selecting Franchise Restaurants one should look for the direct and indirect competition in the area where it will be opened.
 Look out for the future competition also which can come to take the share of the pie.
 Think about the brand recall when compared with others, and how it is different.

 5. What Kind of the Support Franchisor would give?

 One should clearly read the Franchise agreement in order to have the basic rights for support of the business.
 Since the brand name is at stake, the Franchisor have their own set of standards and policies to adhere to.
 The investor should be aware what kind of support he/she will get once the business into existence in terms of human resource, operations, marketing and raw material suppliers.